ChangeGamer

 Current status — the gate is active

-The premium set currently contains data-formats, json-api, and autonomous-operations; requests to those slugs without a valid key return 402.
+The premium set currently contains Data Formats & Schema, JSON API for Agents, and How ChangeGamer Runs Itself; requests to those slugs without a valid key return 402.
 All other resources are free.
 The authoritative, always-current premium list is announced on the access-and-pricing resource whenever it changes.

 Exact 402 response contract